 }

-You can now run the project and experience the loading and unloading of the two scenes and try quitting the game at any point during the interaction.
+You can now run the project and view the scenes unloading and loading and quit the game at any point during the interaction.
 Your game engine now has a well-defined interface for working with its client.
 This interface follows the well-defined protocol of the Scene object.

 constructor(): For declaring variables and defining constants.

 start()/stop(): For starting a scene, and stopping the game.
-These two methods are not meant to be over-written by a subclass.
+These two methods are not meant to be overwritten by a subclass.

-The following interface methods are meant to be over-written by subclasses.
+The following interface methods are meant to be overwritten by subclasses.

 init(): For instantiating the variables and setting up the game scene.